A Guide to the Best Red Hair Dye for Your Skin Tone

 Red Hair Dye for Your Skin Tone

-Red hair colors are usually classified two ways.
+Red hair colors are usually classified in two ways.
 Either warm with orange undertones or cool with violet undertones.
 An easy way to figure out your skin tone is by taking the old-fashioned vein test.
 Simply look at the inner part of your wrist and identify the color of your veins.
 What color do you see?
-If you have greenish looking veins, you’re warm.
-On the other hand, if you have bluish looking veins, you’re cool.
-Keep in mind, veins are naturally blue, it appears a different color (green for instance) when casted by the color of your skin.
+If you have greenish-looking veins, you’re warm.
+On the other hand, if you have bluish-looking veins, you’re cool.
+Keep in mind, veins are naturally blue, it appears a different color (green for instance) when cast by the color of your skin.

 Red Hair Dye For Cool Skin Tones

-If your skin is fair to medium, it usually appears with a peach looking or beige undertone.
+If your skin is fair to medium, it usually appears with a peach-looking or beige undertone.
 On deeper skin, you have a blueish undertone.
-On both, your veins appear to be on bluer side.
-Orange red’s, and rich cinnamon hues would contrast nicely against your cool skin tone as it brightens up your features.
+On both, your veins appear to be on the bluer side.
+Orange reds, and rich cinnamon hues would contrast nicely against your cool skin tone as it brightens up your features.
 If your skin is on the fairer end of the spectrum stick to medium auburn reds, which doesn’t wash you out.
 Darker skin tones—whether you’re olive or dark brown— can highlight their complexions with copper reds.

 Red Hair Dye For Warm Skin Tones